A Lean Ministry is a Smart Ministry

 1) Teach the principle of “The Divine Thumbprint.”

 No one church can do everything.
-So the decisions should not be based on popularity, size of personality, politics or emotion.
+Therefore, the decisions should not be based on popularity, size of personality, politics or emotion.
 Be spiritually strategic.
 Pray to discover the specific ministries God wants your church to offer.

 2) Communicate the role of the Holy Spirit.